maxiandrew/maxihud/README.md

 *There is limited support for Spanish, Italian, Ukrainian and Russian.
 Some text in the UI may not scale correctly while others haven't been translated yet.*

 # Installation
-Once downloaded, go into the ZIP file and put its folder into your `custom` folder inside the "tf" folder.
+Once downloaded, go into the ZIP file and put its folder into your `custom` folder inside the `tf` folder.

 ```bash
 \steamapps\common\Team Fortress 2\tf\custom